Team members share ideas at a lean event.

 Departments can volunteer for these events, with one to be held every few months throughout the year.
 This will be an opportunity to meet and greet your fellow Financial Management colleagues, and pick up some new ideas that you can use in your own department.
 We suggest a two hour window for the event (11am to 1pm) and food!
 Volunteer to host a Lean Open House.

-The UW Lean Team has a great website about Lean in F2.
-The site will include opportunities for training to support professional development and introduce new employees to the FM Lean culture later in 2014.
+The UW Lean Team has a great website, which includes opportunities for training to support professional development and introduce new employees to UW Finance Lean culture.

 Tell us your ideas about ways we can honor diversity in a Lean Financial Management.